lcarnegie/lcarnegie/README.md

 ### Hi!
 My name is Luca Carnegie.

-I am a product designer and data analyst in my final year at the University of Toronto, studying for a Bachelor of Information (B.I.) in Information Science/Studies - a interdisciplinary program of CS, Data Science, User Experience Design, Information Systems, and Archival Studies/Political Economics of Technology.
+I am a product designer and data analyst in my final year at the University of Toronto, studying for a Bachelor of Information (B.I.) in Information Science/Studies.
+It was an interdisciplinary program of Data Science, User Experience Design, Computer Science, Information Systems, and Archival Studies/Political Economics of Technology.

 I love learning new techniques in Product (UI/UX) Design and Data Science (I previously studied Economics).
 I also love solving my everyday annoyances with electronics, 3D printing, and code.
 I also, also love anything to do with music (current obsession: Sam Cooke) and in my free time I play Trombone in the Hart House Jazz Ensemble at the U of T.